cbhagya/perfectphyloR/cran-comments.md

 ## Resubmission June 2019:

+### Third resubmission in June 2019

+  * In this submission according to a reviewer's suggestion, I have:

+      * fixed the description field in the DESCRIPTION start with "Reconstructs perfect ...".
+      * fixed the reference in the 'Description' field of the DESCRIPTION file to be of the form: authors (year) <arXiv:...>.
+      * added more small executable examples in your Rd-files to illustrate the use of the exported function (internal functions) and enabled those examples for automatic testing.

 ### Second resubmission in June 2019

   * In this submission, vignette files were modified to comply with CRAN requirements.